wdecoster/nanofilt/README.md

 optional arguments:
   -h, --help            show this help message and exit
-  -s --summary SUMMARYFILE optional, the sequencing_summary file from albacore for extracting quality scores -q, --quality QUALITY  Filter on a minimum average read quality score
+  -s --summary SUMMARYFILE optional, the sequencing_summary file from albacore or guppy for extracting quality scores -q, --quality QUALITY  Filter on a minimum average read quality score
   -l, --length LENGTH Filter on a minimum read length
   --headcrop HEADCROP   Trim n nucleotides from start of read